-4.3.4 Rule Participants may also provide notifications of suspected breach matters in the batch report template available on the ERA's website by email to market.compliance@erawa.com.au providing:
+- 4.3.4 Rule Participants may also provide notifications of suspected breach matters in the batch report template available on the ERA's website by email to market.compliance@erawa.com.au providing: - (a) The timeframe for self-reporting in paragraph 4.2.1 is met. - There are a minimum of five matters in the batch report to the ERA.
+For less (b) than five matters, the process in paragraph 4.3.3 is to be followed.

-Clause 2.13.23 requires a Rule Participant to notify the ERA of a suspected breach in writing.